Skip to main content

 Plan the rest of the Taipei night around Taipei

-If the trip extends beyond Taipei, keep comparisons broad and verify each venue's current hours, format, location before making plans.
-For Hiboru specifically, the confirmed basics are simple: it is in Taipei, the dress code is casual, it opens at 7 PM, it closes at 2 AM Monday through Saturday, it is closed on Sunday.
+If the trip extends beyond Taipei, keep comparisons broad and check each venue's current hours, format, location before making plans.
+For Hiboru specifically, the basics are simple: it is in Taipei, the dress code is casual, it opens at 7 PM, it closes at 2 AM Monday through Saturday, it is closed on Sunday.

 Location